BRAINS cohorts are launched roughly every other year. The next cohort will be in 2024. Contact us to be notified when applications open again.

 - a statement describing your research, teaching, and broader impact work.

-All selected applicants will also need to provide documentation of eligibility following their acceptance to the program and meet the program participation expectations.
+After acceptance, all selected applicants will also need to provide documentation that they will meet the program participation expectations.

 Your individual responses on the application are confidential and will not be shared beyond the BRAINS administrative team.
-Please note the following exceptions: contact information and statements of research, teaching and broader impacts work for selected BRAINS participants will be shared with other BRAINS participants in their cohort and with panelists.
+Please note the following exceptions: contact information and statements of research, teaching and broader impacts work for selected BRAINS participants will be shared with other BRAINS participants in their cohort and with panelists to support relationship building and networking.
 All other data will be presented in aggregate form only for the purposes of reporting and program evaluation.
 Your survey responses will be stored on a password protected server with restricted access.

 Program Evaluation: